MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/searching-for-process-servers.md

 After this command succeeds, you can discover process servers (running on the server computer) by using **-QR** or **Connect to Remote Stub**.

-## Troubleshooting

-If you see this message : *The client is not using same version of remoting protocol as the server* this indicates that the version of DbgSrv that you are attempting to connect to is using a different protocol version than the version of WinDbg.

-It is uncommon that protocol changes are made.
-When this does happen, be sure you are using the matching versions of the latest available version of DbgSrv and WinDbg or WinDbg Preview.
-For information on downloading the latest version, see [Download Debugging Tools for Windows](debugger-download-tools.md).